The story behind the Polk County Pot Plane

 “I’ve always been a huge activist when it comes to the legalization of marijuana,” he said.
 He was part of NORML, knew people who were part of the legal community around drug cases, and much more.

 “I had a cousin that was always in trouble in South Georgia,” Raulins said.
-“This wasn’t the reason I smuggled pot for money don’t get me wrong.
-But my cousin from Hazelhurst, Georgia, he got in trouble down there.
+“This wasn’t the reason I smuggled pot for money, don’t get me wrong.
+But my cousin from Hazlehurst, Georgia, he got in trouble down there.
 He saved his money and bought him a (Cor)vette, and came back.
 He smoked pot over there, and he got busted down there.”

 Though his older cousin wasn’t exactly a model citizen, Raulins said the situation bothered him at the time and motivated him in part to try his hand.